 2. Duolingo — Most famous Japanese learning App

-If you have thought about language learning out loud, Duolingo would have been the first name you hear.
+If you have thought about language learning out loud, Duolingo would have been the first name you heard.

-This is the most well-known language app to dive into learning Japanese and learn beginner’s level.
-You can do this by just spending a few minutes from your busy schedule and on the move.
+This is the best-known language app for learning Japanese at a beginner level.
+You can do this by taking a few minutes away from your busy schedule while on the move.

 It has perfected the gamified teaching technique with 100s of modules and lessons.
-From writing systems and pronunciation to vocabulary and sentence structure, you have many tiny-sized studies to understand the basics of Japanese.
+From writing systems and pronunciation to vocabulary and sentence structure, you can complete many short studies to understand the basics of Japanese.

-It is suited for studying Japanese words, Hiragana, Katakana, and Kanji through flash card-style quizzes and MCQs.
-Still, there is not much that it provides in its grammatical courses.
+It is well-suited for studying Japanese words, Hiragana, Katakana, and Kanji through flashcard-style quizzes and MCQs.
+Still, is does not provide much in its grammatical courses.

-Pricing: Duolingo is 100% free but works on the freemium model.
-With the Plus plan, you’ll have access to unlimited mistakes, offline lessons and track your progress.
+Pricing: Duolingo is 100% free, but it works on the freemium model.
+The Plus plan allows unlimited mistakes, offline lessons, and progress tracking.
 It costs $6.99/month, but it’s not worth it.

 You can check my full Duolingo review.